CISecurity/ControlsAssessmentSpecification/control-3/control-3.5.rst

 Measures
 --------
+* M1 = List of authorized software products installed on the endpoint which are not at the latest version.
+* M2 = Count of M1
+* M3 = List of authorized software products installed on the endpoint.
+* M4 = Count of M3
+* M5 = List of authorized software products installed on the endpoint which are not at the latest version, but have approved exceptions.
+* M6 = Count of M5

 * M1 = The number of authorized software products installed on the endpoint which are not at the latest version.
 * M2 = The number of authorized software products installed on the endpoint (software load).
 * M3 = The number of authorized software products installed on the endpoint which are not at the latest version, but have approved exceptions.